 Why go to all this trouble?

 In the pic below, ES member Kepler built a tiny 14S / 4P pack (52 cells) that perfectly fits his favorite ebike frame, which uses a Bafang BBS02 mid drive.
-In the interests of full disclosure, I have never built a battery pack, and my favorite ebike uses a large 52V pack that I purchased from Luna Cycle.
+In the interests of full disclosure, my favorite ebike uses a large 52V pack that I purchased from Luna Cycle.

-Once you have decided on the voltage, the size, and the shape, I’ll be covering a lot of things in part-2, and among them are all the popular methods for connecting the cells to each other, such as spot-welding and wire-bonding (add link to part-2 here)…
+Once you have decided on the voltage, the size, and the shape, I’ll be covering a lot of things in part-2 (click here), and among them are all the popular methods for connecting the cells to each other, such as spot-welding and wire-bonding (add link to part-2 here)…

 If you liked this article, you might also like…